Psalm 102 – Afflicted, But Full of Trust

 He shortened my days.

 a.
-He weakened my strength in the way: The Psalmist began this song by recognizing his own weakness (Psalm 102:1-11).
-Then he praised God for His deliverance and ultimate victory (Psalm 102:12-22).
-Now in the last section of this Psalm, he confesses once again his weakness and frailty (shortened my days).
+He weakened my strength in the way: The psalmist began this song by recognizing his own weakness (verses 1-11).
+Then he praised God for His deliverance and ultimate victory (verses 12-22).
+Now in the last section of this psalm, he confessed once again his weakness and frailty (shortened my days).

 I said, “O my God,